 Note: In an attempt to make sense of this episode, I’ve re-ordered the locations to focus first on those in Arcachon/La Teste.

-This post was originally published in July 2022, and was updated in October 2022.
+This post was originally published in July 2022, and was checked most recently in October 2023.

 After an extended intro, Tony and Chris meet up in Arcachon and head straight for a treat: gaufre from a local food stand.
 They share that this was a sweet treat they weren’t often allowed as kids, but decide to break the rules right away and enjoy these French waffles sprinkled with powdered sugar.